-(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately $\frac{1}{2}$ inch from top of sleeve.
+(i) Tunic, cloth.-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of cuff.

-(ii) Tunics, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately $\frac{1}{2}$ inch from point of cuff.
+(ii) Tunics, Tartan, serge and khaki drill.-The inner angle of chevron or badge to be approximately 1⁄2 inch from point of cuff.

-(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately $\frac{1}{2}$ inch from top of cuff.
+(iii) Greatcoat, S.D..-The lowest point of chevron or badge to be approximately 1⁄2 inch from top of cuff.